pulumi/foundational-training/module-07-pulumi-esc/slides/slides.md

 - **ESC**: Environments, Secrets, and Configuration
 - **Environments**:
-  - YAML files that can import other Environments
+  - Configuration values: plaintext, stored in Pulumi Cloud
-  - Defines secrets and configurations
+  - Comp secrets and configurations
 - **Secrets**: Sensitive data such as API keys and passwords
   - **Static**: Values that do not change frequently but may be rotated
   - **Dynamic**: Fetched (or generated) on the fly and may have a short validity period